 Clubs for Fat Men

-The New England Fat Men’s Club meetings were networking events that gave members access to business and community leaders, including U.S. senators, governors and presidents.
+The New England Fat Men’s Club meetings were networking events that gave members access to business and community leaders.
+Those included U.S. senators, governors and presidents.
 William Howard Taft, whose weight peaked at 340 pounds, was offered a membership but declined.
 He did attend a meeting in Wells River.
 When he got into the car that picked him up at the train station, it wouldn’t move.

 The New England Fat Men’s Club wasn’t the first, by any stretch.
 The Fat Men’s Association of New York City first met in 1869.
 There was also the Jolly Fat Men’s Club, the United Association of the Heavy Men of New York State, the Fat Men’s Beneficial Association and the Heavy Weights.
 Even France had a club for fat men, called Les Cent Kilos.